-Shall your unit or a components be defective, contact immediately your ENERZONE dealer.
+Shall your unit or a component be defective, contact immediately your ENERZONE dealer.
 To accelerate processing of your warranty claim, make sure to have on hand the following information when calling:

-- Your name, address and telephone number;

-- Bill of sale and dealer's name;

-- Installation configuration:

-- Serial number and model name as indicated on the nameplate fixed to the back of your unit; - Nature of the defect and any relevant information.
+- Your name, address and telephone number. - Serial number and model name as indicated on the nameplate fixed to the back of your unit.